Vietnam.vn - Nền tảng quảng bá Việt Nam

 President Zelensky and Prime Minister Modi at the meeting

-In discussions with European Council President Charles Michel, Mr. Zelensky raised the issue of restrictions on Ukrainian agricultural exports and the unacceptable extension of these restrictions until June 5.
+In discussions with European Council President Charles Michel, Mr. Zelensky raised the issue of restrictions on agricultural exports from Ukraine and the unacceptable extension of these restrictions until June 5.
 The European Union (EU) has adopted a decision to ban the import of a number of Ukrainian products until June 5.

 Quick view: What hot developments happened on day 450 of the Russian military campaign in Ukraine?